 Fabrizio is a cultural heritage and creative technology scientist.
 His research explores the combination of 3D interactive visualisation, immersive technologies (VR, AR, MR) and multimodal storytelling to develop cutting-edge solutions for heritage preservation and revitalisation, community engagement and sustainable development.

-Fabrizio has developed several knowledge transfer partnerships, including the KTP-Innovate UK Immersive Antarctica project in collaboration with UK Antarctic Heritage Trust and the UNESCO Network for Mediterranean Youth, aimed at equipping partner youth organisations in the Middle East and North Africa (MENA) region with new IT skills to support their engagement for the protection and promotion of cultural heritage.
+Fabrizio has developed several knowledge transfer partnerships, including the KTP-Innovate UK Immersive Antarctica project in collaboration with UK Antarctic Heritage Trust, which received an ‘Outstanding’ rating for the quality of its Knowledge Transfer Partnership.
+He also contributed to the UNESCO Network for Mediterranean Youth, helping partner youth organisations in the Middle East and North Africa (MENA) develop IT skills to support their engagement for the protection and promotion of cultural heritage.

 Connect with Fabrizio on LinkedIn